Internet Content Provider (ICP)

 Internet Content Provider (ICP) is a licensing regime instated by the Telecommunications Regulations of the People’s Republic of China (中华人民共和国电信条例), promulgated in September 2000.

-Under ICP, all websites with their own domain name that operate inside China must obtain a license, whether hosted on a server in mainland China or provided to visitors from China via a CDN).
+Under ICP, all websites with their own domain name that operate inside China must obtain a license, whether hosted on a server in mainland China or provided to visitors from China via a CDN.
 Licenses are issued at the provincial level.
 You can use the Ministry of Industry and Information Technology (MIIT) website to (only available in Chinese).

 Types of ICP